Lesson 3: How Do Traders Buy and Sell Currency Pairs?

 • Geopolitical conflicts

-Remember, if the event is positive, it will drive up the demand for the currency.
-The rise in demand will lead to an increased value.
+Remember, if the event is positive, it will drive up the demand for the currency, which will lead to an increased value.

 If the event negatively impacts the economy, traders tend to stray away from the currency.
 The shift in demand will result in a decline in the currency value.